michaelshiloh/IMInTheWorld/schedule.md

 - **07:00-09:00** Breakfast
 - **08:30** Bus departs dorms
 - **All day** Haifa with [*Valeria Geselev*](https://www.yallashoola.com/val)
+- Prepare for today:
+	- Bus card
+	- Shorts are fine
+	- Notebook or other way to take notes
+	- Computer and kits are not required

 ### Day 14.
 Tuesday June 14
 - **07:00-09:00** Breakfast